What is a Holster Claw?

 There's been a lot of talk lately about holster claws, but unless you've done a ton of research and/or keep up with the firearm or concealed carry industry lingo- how the heck are you supposed to know what a holster "claw" is?

-Let me tell you: a holster claw is present on most AIWB Holsters (appendix carry specific holsters) and is used to tuck the grip into the body to avoid firearm printing while carrying concealed.
+Let me tell you: a holster claw is present on most AIWB Holsters (appendix carry specific holsters) and is used to tuck the grip into the body to avid firearm printing while carrying concealed.
 The claw comes in several forms, but most commonly, it presents itself as a piece of plastic mounted under the trigger guard.
 See below:

 The Holster Claw or "Grip Concealment Claw" as we at Dara Holsters call it, is mounted right underneath the trigger guard.
-In some cases, like with Light bearing AIWB Holster shown on the left, the claw has to be relocated due to the light attachment, but the general location stays the same.
+In some cases, like with Light bearing AIWB Holster shown on the top left, the claw has to be relocated due to the light attachment, but the general location stays the same.
 Some claws are relatively small, and appear to be cut pieces of holster material, while others provide more of an aggressive approach, such as the ones that we currently use on our AIWB Holsters.
 The benefits of our larger claw is that they simply work better and don't create a wider foot print.

 What does the Holster Claw do?